kymppi/filehost/README.md

   - gallery view (restric file type to only photos and videos)
 - easy file uploader for flameshot/sharex/etc
 - postgres
+- RSS Feed for profiles and collections?
+Is there any format for this?
 - Any other ideas?
 Feel free to open issues about them.